Introduction

-The Tabriz Architecture Faculty, housed within three remarkable traditional Persian mansions, offers students and visitors a captivating opportunity to witness the evolution of Persian architectural styles, from traditional to modern.
+The Tabriz Architecture Faculty, housed within three remarkable traditional Persian mansions, offers students and visitors a unique opportunity to explore the evolution of Persian architectural styles, from traditional to modern.

-These architectural treasures, now home to the Tabriz Architecture Faculty, have their roots in various historic periods, spanning the Zand dynasty, the Qajar era, and the Pahlavi era (18th, 19th, and 20th centuries).
+These architectural treasures date back to multiple historic periods, spanning the Zand dynasty, the Qajar era, and the Pahlavi era (18th–20th centuries).

 Description

-The Architecture Faculty of Islamic Arts University in Tabriz is nestled within three historical gems, each of which showcases distinct architectural features and beauty.
-These imposing mansions feature two-story colonnades, serene inner courtyards, and ornamental ponds, providing a picturesque setting for aspiring art students.
+The Architecture Faculty of Islamic Arts University in Tabriz is located within three historic mansions, each showcasing distinct architectural features.
+These impressive residences feature two-story colonnades, serene inner courtyards, and ornamental pools, creating a picturesque environment for aspiring art and architecture students.

 Behnam House

-The first gem in this trio is the grand Behnam House, a testament to traditional Persian design.
-Constructed during the late Zand dynasty and the early Qajar era, it follows the typical Persian house layout with two courtyards and two buildings – one for winter and the other for summer use.
-The entrance leads to an octagonal room and a central courtyard adorned with vibrant stained-glass windows and an intricately pillared veranda.
-The main building, a symmetrical two-story structure resting on a basement, boasts exquisite decorations, including mesmerizing frescoes and fine plasterwork.
-The spacious courtyard features lush trees and a serene pool.
+The first mansion, Behnam House, exemplifies traditional Persian design.
+Built during the late Zand and early Qajar periods, it follows a typical Persian layout with two courtyards and separate buildings for summer and winter use.
+The entrance leads to an octagonal room and a central courtyard adorned with colorful stained-glass windows and a finely crafted pillared veranda.
+The main two-story building, set on a basement, features exquisite decorations, including frescoes and intricate plasterwork.
+The spacious courtyard contains lush trees and a tranquil pool.

 Qadaki House

-The second building within the Tabriz Architecture Faculty complex is another splendid Persian house from the Qajar era.
-Similar to Behnam House, the entrance opens into an octagonal room, leading to a delightful courtyard adorned with gardens and a central pool.
-The main building, a two-story structure, features an elegant veranda with numerous pillars on the second floor.
-Qadaki House boasts stunning decorations, including intricate mirrorwork, plasterwork, and graceful stained-glass windows.
+The second mansion, Qadaki House, also hails from the Qajar era.
+Its entrance opens into an octagonal room, leading to a courtyard with gardens and a central pool.
+The two-story main building includes a second-floor veranda supported by multiple pillars.
+The house is adorned with intricate mirrorwork, delicate plaster designs, and beautiful stained-glass windows.

 Ganjehi Zade House

-While these historic residences in Tabriz now serve as educational spaces, they graciously open their doors to visitors, allowing them to marvel at the grace and beauty of Persian architecture and decorative arts.
+Though these historic residences now serve as educational spaces, they are open to visitors, offering a chance to admire the elegance and beauty of Persian architecture and decorative arts.